Vibeesarma/ticketr-events-platform-nextjs-15.0.3/README.md

 ```

 - Run this webhook in local use the doc in webhook add section in stripe.
+- Install stripe cli
+- run `stripe listen --forward-to localhost:3000/api/webhooks/stripe`
+- then run stripe cli `stripe login`. you redirect to stripe dashboard.
+- after verification get the webhook secret key for local in console and paste it in the `STRIPE_WEBHOOK_SECRET` variable.
+- for production run get the webhook secret in stripe dashboard and paste it in the `STRIPE_WEBHOOK_SECRET` variable.

 ## React Qr Code